cgbarlow/pubmd/Cline-Recursive-Chain-of-Thought-System-CRCT-/cline_docs/activeContext.md

 # Active Context

-**Current Task**: Initialize project and verify trackers (Set-up/Maintenance Phase).
+**Current Task**: Set-up/Maintenance Phase Complete.

 **Last Action**:
-- Ran `analyze-project` successfully after correcting the `documentation` directory path in `.clinerules`.
-- New keys generated for documentation files.
-- `src_module.md` mini-tracker created.
-- `doc_tracker.md` and `module_relationship_tracker.md` updated.
+- Verified all Set-up/Maintenance phase exit criteria.
+- Updated `.clinerules` to reflect phase completion and transition to "Strategy" phase.
+- Set-up/Maintenance phase is now complete.

 **Current State**:
-- Core files initialized.
+- All core CRCT files are initialized.
-- Trackers updated to include new documentation files.
-- Ready to restart tracker verification workflow.
+- All dependency trackers (`doc_tracker.md`, `src_module.md`, `module_relationship_tracker.md`) are verified.
+- Code-Documentation cross-references ('d' links) have been established.
+- The system is ready to move to the Strategy phase.

 **Next Steps**:
-- Perform MUP.
-- Restart tracker verification: Stage 1 - Verify `doc_tracker.md`.
+- User to initiate the Strategy phase.
+- The system will await user direction for the first task in the Strategy phase.